A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes: Numerical results

-Here $s \in [0,b]$ is the initial stock price.
+Here $s \in[0,b]$ is the initial stock price.
 We fix the strike price $K=5$, the barrier level $b=10$.
 The numerical results for parameter Set 1 are presented in Figure \ref{fig_barrier1}.
-Figure \ref{fig_barrier1_a} shows the graph of $\pi^{\textnormal{uo}}(s)$ as a function of $s$ produced with Fourier method similar to (\ref{eq_Fourier}), which we again use as a benchmark.
-Figures \ref{fig_barrier1_b}, \ref{fig_barrier1_c} and \ref{fig_barrier1_d} show the difference between the benchmark and results produced by Wiener-Hopf Monte-Carlo (blue solid line) and classical Monte-Carlo (red line with circles) for $N\in \{20,50,100\}$.
-Again we see that Wiener-Hopf Monte-Carlo method gives a better accuracy, especially when the initial stock price level $s$ is close to the barrier $b$, as in this case Monte-Carlo approach produces the atom in the distribution of $\overline{X}_1$ at zero which creates a large error.
+Figure \ref {fig_barrier1}(a) shows the graph of $\pi^{\mathrm{uo}}(s)$ as a function of~$s$ produced with Fourier method similar to (\ref{eq_Fourier}), which we again use as a~ benchmark.
+Figure \ref{fig_barrier1}(b)--(d) show the difference between the benchmark and results produced by Wiener--Hopf Monte Carlo (blue solid line) and classical Monte Carlo (red line with circles) for $N\in\{20,50,100\}$.
+Again we see that Wiener--Hopf Monte Carlo method gives a better accuracy, especially when the initial stock price level $s$ is close to the barrier $b$, as in this case the Monte Carlo approach produces an artificial atom in the distribution of~$\overline{X}_1$ at zero which creates a large error.

 Figure \ref{fig_barrier2} shows corresponding numerical results for parameter Set 2.
-In this case we have an interesting phenomenon of a discontinuity in $\pi^{\textnormal{uo}}(s)$ at the boundary $b$.
-The discontinuity should be there and occurs due to the fact that, for those particular parameter choices, there is irregularity of the upper half line.
+In this case, we have an interesting phenomenon of a discontinuity in $\pi^{\mathrm {uo}}(s)$ at the boundary $b$.
+The discontinuity should be there and occurs due to the fact\vadjust{\goodbreak} that, for those particular parameter choices, there is irregularity of the upper half line.
 Irregularity of the upper half line is equivalent to there being an atom at zero in the distribution of $\overline{X}_{t}$ for any $t>0$ (also at independent and exponentially distributed random times).
-We see from the results presented in Figures \ref{fig_barrier1} and \ref{fig_barrier2} that Wiener-Hopf Monte-Carlo method correctly captures this phenomenon; the atom at zero is produced if and only if the upper half line is irregular, while the classical Monte-Carlo approach always generates an atom.
-Also, analyzing Figures \ref{fig_barrier2_b}, \ref{fig_barrier2_c} and \ref{fig_barrier2_d} we see that in this case classical Monte-Carlo algorithm is also doing a good job and it is hard to find a winner.
+We see from the results presented in Figures \ref{fig_barrier1} and \ref {fig_barrier2} that Wiener--Hopf Monte Carlo method correctly captures this phenomenon; the atom at zero is produced if and only if the upper half line is irregular, while the classical Monte Carlo approach always generates an atom.
+Also, analyzing Figure \ref {fig_barrier2}(b)--(d), we see that in this case classical Monte Carlo algorithm is also doing a good job and it is hard to find a winner.
 This is not surprising, as in the case of parameter Set 2 the process $X_t$ has bounded variation, thus the bias produced in monitoring for supremum only at discrete times is smaller than in the case of process of unbounded variation.